punxaphil/maxi-media-player/README.md

 Disable it in config with `disableDynamicVolumeSlider: true`

 ## Linking to specific player

 Append `#media_player.my_sonos_player` to page URL to have that player selected.

 If `selectedPlayer` is configured for the card, the url param will be ignored.
-See more in in the Usage section above.
+See more in the Usage section above.